nrdufour/nemoworld.info/content/about.md

 image: "nicolas.png"
 ---

-Software Architect with a foot in geophysics and another for weird physics theories.
+Cloud Architect with a foot in geophysics and another for weird physics theories.

-A lot of [projects](/project/) in the TODO list.
+A lot of [projects](/projects/) in the TODO list.
 A few already done and far more to finish obviously.

 Other profiles: